Supergeometry in mathematics and physics: Introduction

 Indeed, the physical origin of supergeometry lies in the comparison of the Bose and Fermi statistics for identical particles.
 So mathematically, supergeometry zooms in on our mental habits related to questions of commutativity and identity.
 These habits predate quantum physics and therefore are deeply ingrained, but they do not correspond to the ultimate physical reality.
 The new way of thinking, offered by supergeometry in mathematics and by supersymmetry in physics, requires changes that cannot be reduced to simple recipes (such as ``introducing $\pm$ signs here and there'' which is, in the popular mind, the best known feature of supergeometry).

 .2cm

-Put diferently, if introducing $\pm$ signs can take us so far, then something is happening that we truly don't understand.
-In addition, one can almost say that mathematicians and physicsts mean different things when they speak about supergeometry.
+Put differently, if introducing $\pm$ signs can take us so far, then something is happening that we truly don't understand.
+In addition, one can almost say that mathematicians and physicists mean different things when they speak about supergeometry.
 This contributes to the enduring feeling of wonder and mystery surrounding this subject.

 .2cm